hgouraud/gwtolatex/README.txt

   <x Width off> resets the width at its default value
     (5.1cm allowing for 3 images per line).
-- Images containing "-vignette" in their name are not collected and displayed "in line" with a width of 1cm (adjustable with VignWidth).
+- Images containing "-vignette" in their name are not collected and are displayed "in line" with a width of 1cm (adjustable with VignWidth).
-- Images containing "-wide" in their name are displayed "\textwidth"
+- Images containing "-wide" in their name are displayed across the full width of the page ("\textwidth")

 more to follow